PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/commit-message.md

 - A phrase describing parts of the code affected by the change.
 For example "(seeder)" or "(middleware)"
 - Small caps with dash (-) as separator.
 For example "(web-server)" or "(storage-service)"
 - It can be empty when the change is a global or difficult to assign to a single component, in which case the parentheses are omitted

+`Task ID` is mandatory for type `feat`,`fix` and `refactor` and must follow these rules:
+- The Task ID can be obtained from Bitrix cards or Jira issues
+- The Task ID is used to identify the relationship between the commit message and the corresponding Bitrix card or Jira issue that is being worked on

 `subject` is mandatory and must follow these rules: